Characters: Captain America Films

 - Shrouded in Myth: S.H.I.E.L.D. knows nothing about his origins and, until his attack on Nick Fury, have little proof that he exists.
 It nicely parallels Steve's own Living Legend status to hammer in the Evil Counterpart undertones of their relationship.

 - Silent Antagonist: He almost never speaks, especially in action, except rattling off a few orders in Russian.
-Possibly because having him speak would have spoiled The Reveal.
+Possibly because having him speak would have spoiled that he was Bucky.

 - Spoiler Title: To the point that we have to hide his actor and none of the trailers have a particularly clear shot of his face - then again, for comic readers, it's a Foregone Conclusion.